CAN YOU PASS THE HEZBOLLAH QUIZ?

 6. Why did Israel withdraw from Lebanon in 2000?

-- Hizbullah’s resistance operations against Israel were relentless and effective.
+- Hezbollah’s resistance operations against Israel were relentless and effective.
 From “an average of about 200 a year before 1996” such operations rose to “1,000 a year thereafter, peaking at 1,500 in 1999-2000.”
-Hizbullah lost 1,248 men between the 1982 invasion and 1999; while the Israelis, between 1985 and 1999, lost 332.
-And the trend favored Hizbullah: In 1997, Hizbullah “lost 60 men in combat, compared with 39 Israelis…There was only one way the ‘slow bleeding’…could be staunched, and that was to get out…[Israel’s] leaders started to think about…a unilateral [withdrawal] incorporating none of the conditions—the disarming of Hizbullah, the deployment of the Lebanese army along the frontier…on which they had always insisted.”
+Hezbollah lost 1,248 men between the 1982 invasion and 1999; while the Israelis, between 1985 and 1999, lost 332.
+And the trend favored Hezbollah: In 1997, Hezbollah “lost 60 men in combat, compared with 39 Israelis…There was only one way the ‘slow bleeding’…could be staunched, and that was to get out…[Israel’s] leaders started to think about…a unilateral [withdrawal] incorporating none of the conditions—the disarming of Hezbollah, the deployment of the Lebanese army along the frontier…on which they had always insisted.”
 Israel would “do what it had never done before—relinquish Arab territory it had conquered and occupied for nothing in return.”
-(Hirst, 263-5.)
+(Hirst, 263-5)

 7. After Israel’s withdrawal in 2000, what was Hezbollah’s policy toward Lebanese who had collaborated with Israel?